se-sic/coronet/README.md

 source("path/to/util-init.R", chdir = TRUE)
 ```
 It may lead to unpredictable behavior, when you do not do this, as we need to set some system and environment variables to ensure correct behavior of all functionality (e.g., parsing timestamps in the correct timezone and reading files from disk using the correct encoding).

+**Note:** If you have used this library as a submodule already before it was renamed as `coronet`, you need to ensure that the right remote URL is used.
+The best way to do that is to remove the current submodule and re-add it with the new URL.

 ### Selecting the correct version